 IF THE PEOPLE SAY 'NAI'

 A "yes" vote backing the reform proposals creditors had made would likely see Greece turn immediately to talks on a new rescue package.
-Whether that leads to a swift deal that might allow Greece to reopen its banks and restore a semblance of normality to the life of citizens and tourists is another question.
+Whether that leads to a swift deal that might allow Greece to reopen its banks and restore a semblance of normality is another question.

 It's not clear, however, if that would involve new elections.
 That would take time and without financial assistance, Greece would surely go bankrupt.

 Varoufakis says banks will reopen Tuesday whatever the referendum's outcome.
-That's unlikely to happen unless the ECB agrees to increase the credit to Greek banks.
-And the ECB would be under huge pressure not to do so until Greece has a new, comprehensive financial rescue package.
+That's unlikely to happen unless the European Central Bank agrees to increase the credit to Greek banks.

-An additional difficulty is that Greece's creditors are singing from different hymn sheets.
-The International Monetary Fund has said it will not get involved in a third bailout unless it includes substantive debt relief for Greece.
+An additional difficulty is that the International Monetary Fund has said it will not get involved in a third bailout unless it includes substantive debt relief for Greece.
 The Europeans, on the other hand, have ruled out debt relief until Greece makes its reforms.

 IF THEY SAY 'OXI'

-Despite the Greek government's assertion that a "no" vote will not lead to a euro exit, most people agree it would open up more uncertain outcomes, especially if the ECB calls time on the life-support measures to Greece's banks.
+Despite the Greek government's assertion that a "no" vote will not lead to a euro exit, most people agree it would open up more uncertain outcomes, especially if the ECB halts its life-support measures to Greece's banks.

-But investors are likely to be worried in case of a "no" vote amid fears it increases the chance of a Greek exit from the euro, or Grexit.
-Markets will open first in Asia.
+But investors are likely to believe that a "no" vote increases the chance of a Greek exit from the euro, or "Grexit."

 The word 'Grexit' has dominated the past months of negotiations on Greece.
-But the country will not return to the drachma as soon as Monday.
+But the country will not return to the drachma — Greece's former currency — immediately.
 Rather, the risk increases the longer there is a deadlock in talks.
-Without a deal and without money, Greece will default on more of its debt repayments and will not be able to afford the day-to-day spending on salaries and pensions.
+Without a deal and without money, Greece will default on more of its debt repayments and will not be able to pay salaries or pensions.
 The banks will run dry, even with the cash withdrawal limits.

 In such a case, printing a new currency may be the only option available, which almost everyone thinks will be a short-term disaster for the Greek economy.